aka: The Joffrey

 - In Kung Fu Panda Legends Of Awesomeness, Po, Tigress and Mantis have to escort an obnoxiously bratty princess who gets on even Po's nerves.
 However, Po later learns why she is like that: she is to be sent into horrific slavery where she will likely not survive a year and thus she has nothing to live for or to connect to anyone.
 Naturally, Po will not stand for that and rescues her.

-- Prince Blueblood of My Little Pony: Friendship Is Magic apparently never learned basic etiquette.
+- Prince Blueblood of My Little Pony: Friendship Is Magic apparently never learned basic etiquette (see the page quote).
 He treats Rarity like trash and refers to Applejack’s food as “Common Carnival fare”.

 - Kim Possible: Prince Wally in the episode Royal Pain.